Options:

 Program Length: 60 minutes

-Program Length: 90 minutes
+Program Length: 70 minutes

 Self-Guided School Field Trip Options

 Explore the seasonal displays throughout the year!
-From Cheekwood in Bloom in the spring, to Harvest in the fall, this self-paced option encourages students and teachers to move through Cheekwood at their own pace.
+From Cheekwood in Bloom in the spring, to Harvest in the fall, this self-directed option encourages students and teachers to move through Cheekwood at their own pace.

 Discover the pollinators that call Cheekwood home and learn why they are crucial to the garden